Managing Tanium keys

 |Tanium Servers to Zone Server Hub

 Figure 1 shows the Zone Server Hub installed on a host that is separate from the Tanium Server hosts to illustrate that the connection is encrypted.
-However, in most deployments, you install the hub on the same host(s) as the Tanium Servers.
+However, in most Windows deployments and all Appliance deployments, you install the hub on the same host(s) as the Tanium Servers.

 |Zone Server Hub to Zone Server|

 |Tanium Client to Tanium Client (external and internal)